RePo: Language Models with Context Re-Positioning: Experiments

 \subsection{Results}

 Experimental results show that \implname yields significant performance gains across all three evaluation dimensions.

-\paragraph{Noisy Context} For all evaluation subtasks, the input contexts are injected with irrelevant information.
-As shown in Table~\ref{tab:anti_noise}, even when all test contexts are within the training context length (i.e., 4K tokens), \implname outperforms RoPE by 11.04 points.
-This suggests that the re-positioning mechanism in \implname effectively reduces \textit{extraneous cognitive load} and improves robustness against noisy or distracting information in model inputs.
+\paragraph{Noisy Context} All evaluation subtasks inject substantial irrelevant information into the input context.
+As shown in Table~\ref{tab:anti_noise}, \implname consistently improves performance under noisy conditions.
+On OLMo-2 1B, \implname achieves the best average accuracy (91.3), outperforming \textsc{RoPE} by 5.4 points and surpassing alternative re-positioning variants such as \textsc{R2N1} and \textsc{N2R1}.
+When scaling to the 7B model, overall performance is already high across all methods; nevertheless, \implname still yields consistent improvements, increasing the average score by 0.6 points over \textsc{RoPE}, Thus, improving 0.6 EM scores is non-trivial, i.e., 22\% reduction of the remaining errors, and achieving perfect accuracy on the multi-value task.
+These results indicate that the re-positioning mechanism in \implname enhances robustness to noisy context, even when sequence lengths remain within the training regime.

+\paragraph{Structured Data} Since linearizing structured data (e.g., tables) into natural language can result in substantial loss of structural information, it is of interest to examine whether contextual re-positioning benefits special data types.
+As shown in Table~\ref{tab:struct}, \implname substantially improves exact-match accuracy on HybridQA compared to vanilla \textsc{RoPE}.
+On the 1B model, \implname outperforms \textsc{RoPE} by 2.27 points and exceeding all alternative baselines.
+The gains are even larger at the 7B scale, where \implname improves over \textsc{RoPE} by 4.09 points.
+The observations suggest that \implname better preserves and exploits latent structural cues in linearized table representations.

 \paragraph{Longer Context} The advantage of \implname becomes even more pronounced on long-context tasks.
-As shown in Figure~\ref{fig:lc_ruler}, \implname already surpasses all baselines at a context length of 4K.
+As shown in Figure~\ref{fig:lc_ruler}, \implname based on OLMo-2 1B already surpasses all baselines at a context length of 4K.
 The performance gap further widens at 8K and 16K, which are lengths unseen during training.
 To rule out potential confounding effects from {\implname}’s noise robustness, we additionally evaluate on LongBench~\cite{bai-etal-2024-longbench}, which consists of more realistic long-context tasks.
-As shown in Table~\ref{tab:lc_longbench}, \implname consistently outperforms other baselines on LongBench by at least 5.48 points.
-In addition, the hybrid \textsc{R2N1} method, with interleaved RoPE and NoPE layers, achieves the second-best performance, consistent with the findings of \citet{yang2025rope}.

-\paragraph{Structured Data} Since linearizing structured data (e.g., tables and graphs) into natural language can result in substantial loss of structural information, it is of interest to examine whether contextual re-positioning benefits such data types.
-As shown in Table~\ref{tab:struct}, \implname improves over the vanilla RoPE method by an average of 1.94 EM points.
-Interestingly, the NoPE method achieves the best performance on the graph dataset, suggesting that emphasizing local positional relationships may not be a valid assumption for graph-structured inputs.
+As reported in Table~\ref{tab:lc_longbench}, \implname consistently outperforms \textsc{RoPE} across all task categories.
+On OLMo-2 1B, \implname improves the average LongBench score by 6.93 points over \textsc{RoPE}.
+Similar improvements are observed at the 7B scale, where \implname yields a 6.38-point average gain, demonstrating that the proposed re-positioning mechanism scales effectively with model capacity and supports robust generalization to extended contexts.